Being Sincere

 Doers contrasted with hearers

 To make more vivid the difference between doing the Word and not doing it, James compares two men who look at their reflections in a mirror (vv.
 23–25).
-"Glass" is a mistranslation, since the mirrors used in the ancient world were not glass, but handheld plates of polished metal, generally bronze.
-What is the mirror these men use?
-It is the "perfect law of liberty"—literally, "the perfect law, that of freedom."
-But although they both view the same picture of self, they react differently.
-One looks with no more than a glance.
-After beholding his face and noticing some flaw needing a corrective touch, he goes away and forgets what he saw.
-He saw the flaw, but did not think it very serious, or else he would have remembered it and done something later to remove it.
-The second man looks at his face more carefully.
-The words "looketh into" suggest that he stoops over and gives it close inspection.
-Then he "continueth," meaning that he does not stop examining himself.
+"Glass" is a mistranslation, since the mirrors used in the ancient world were not glass, but handheld plates of polished metal, generally bronze.4 The other man looks at himself in a mirror not for his face but for his soul.
+This mirror is the "perfect law of liberty"—literally, "the perfect law, that of freedom."5 The words "looketh into" suggest that he stoops over and closely inspects the image.6 Then he "continueth," meaning that he does not stop examining himself.
 His purpose is to let the law of liberty expose all his faults and sins.

 What is the perfect law of liberty—that is, the perfect law that brings freedom?
 The answer appears a few verses later, where James employs "law of liberty" as a name for the requirement to love our neighbor (James 2:8-12).
 This requirement is indeed a perfect law, in the sense that it gives precisely the right guidance for every moral decision affecting the people around us.
-Jesus said that it is the summation of the law governing relations between man and man (Matt.
+Jesus said that it is the summation of all the laws governing relations between man and man (Matt.
 22:37-40).
-The same requirement is also the law of liberty.
-It is liberating in two ways: first, because it simplifies our moral duty by eliminating the need to consider any narrower regulations.
+The requirement to love our neighbor is also the law of liberty.
+The reason is that it is liberating in two ways: first, because it simplifies our moral duty by eliminating the need to consider any narrower regulations.
 We need not work our way through a long rule book to find a rule tailored to our specific problem.
 We only need consider what is the loving thing to do.
 Second, it is liberating because to act always in love is a life of freedom not only from sin, but also from any sense that God is oppressing us with His demands.
 Obedience is no longer a grim necessity, but a joyful opportunity.
 It is a wonderful privilege to feel and show love.
 To live in such a way that we never fail to love our neighbor is a happy life.

-Gazing intently into the mirror of God’s Word shows how God sees us.
+What holds the mirror that James identifies as the law of liberty?
+It is God’s Word.
+Gazing intently into God’s Word reveals how God sees us.
 Then we have a choice.
 We can go away and forget what we saw, resuming our normal habits as if we were already good enough in God’s eyes.
 But if we take that direction, we will continue in our sins and act the part of a hypocrite.
 Or we can respond by remolding our life according to God’s will.
-If we become doers of the Word we have heard, we will gain a great reward.
+If we become doers of the Word that we have heard, we will gain a great reward.
 We will be, as James says, blessed.
 In a previous lesson, we discussed what blessedness means.
 It means to experience nothing but good forever.
 Now the blessed get up every morning and go through the day as children of the King.
 Someday they will inherit the Kingdom itself, where they will stand in line for any treasure in God’s storehouse that they might fancy.

 Self-Test